rturquier/ethically-robust/pages/privacy.md

 # Our Privacy Policy

-We, [Stéphane Zuber](https://sites.google.com/site/stephanezubersite/Home) and [Rémi Turquier](https://remi.turquier.fr/), are affiliated with the Sorbonne Economics Centre (CES), a joint research unit under the supervision of the French National Centre for Scientific (CNRS), Paris 1 Panthéon-Sorbonne University, and the French National Research Institute for Sustainable Development (IRD).
+We, [Stéphane Zuber](https://sites.google.com/site/stephanezubersite/Home) and [Rémi Turquier](https://remi.turquier.fr/), are affiliated with the Sorbonne Economics Centre (CES, UMR 8174).
 We are asking you to answer a [survey on population ethics](https://remi.turquier.fr/ethically-robust/population-ethics-survey).
 This privacy policy explains how we process your data in the context of this survey.

 In short: the form is anonymous, and we will delete the information we used to contact you.